apache/doris/docs/en/docs/ecosystem/doris-streamloader.md

 ## Overview
-Doris-Streamloader is a client tool designed for loading data into Apache Doris.
+Doris Streamloader is a client tool designed for loading data into Apache Doris.
 In comparison to single-threaded load using `curl`, it reduces the load latency of large datasets by its concurrent loading capabilities.
 It comes with the following features:

 - **Parallel loading**: multi-threaded load for the Stream Load method.
 You can set the parallelism level using the `workers` parameter.
 - **Multi-file load:** simultaneously load of multiple files and directories with one shot.
 It supports recursive file fetching and allows you to specify file names with wildcard characters.